MARACOOS in New Jersey

-From Cape May to Sandy Hook, the New Jersey coast is known for its summer tourism–over 98 million visitors flock to the state every year.
-Tourism accounts for over 85% of the marine economies of New Jersey coastal counties and employs nearly 50,000 people.
+From Cape May to Sandy Hook, the New Jersey coast is known for its summer tourism—over 120 million visitors flock to the state yearly.
+Tourism accounts for over 85 percent of the marine economies of New Jersey coastal counties and employs nearly 50,000 people.
 Visitors to the New Jersey shore depend on MARACOOS coastal observing for safety during hazardous weather and poor water quality events.
-Data generated by MARACOOS partners improve the safety of residents and visitors in New Jersey coastal areas by shortening Coast Guard search times and predicting and monitoring severe storms.
+Data generated by MARACOOS partners improve the safety of residents and visitors in New Jersey coastal areas by shortening U.S. Coast Guard search and rescue times, and predicting and monitoring severe storms.

 Featured New Jersey Coast Data Tools